DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Full.md

 a Minor Action for additional benefits in combat starting at Level 2.
 For every 2 cards discarded, up to a limit of 4, an Upper/Lower Hand +1 is granted described below.
 These effects do not stack; only one may be applied to a character at a time.
-Cards are discarded without being turned over, and cannot yeild Fate Cards.
+Cards are discarded and cannot yeild Fate Cards.

 Below is a list of possible Discard Powers, determined by Role.
 Work with your GM if you would like to use a different Discard Power instead.